Parameterized Approaches to Orthogonal Compaction: Maximum Face Degree: Parameterized Hardness

-We now describe how to adjust the reduction such that every face has constant size, thus creating a graph $G'_\phi$ that has a constant maximum face degree with orthogonal representation $H'_\phi$ and two variables $w'_\phi$ and $h'_\phi$ such that $H'_\phi$ admits an orthogonal grid drawing of size $w'_\phi\cdot h'_\phi$ if and only if $\phi$ is satisfiable.
+\begin{proof} To prove this theorem, we describe how to adjust Patrignani's reduction such that every face has constant size, thus creating a graph $G'_\phi$ that has a constant maximum face degree with rectilinear representation $H'_\phi$ and two variables $w'_\phi$ and $h'_\phi$ such that $H'_\phi$ admits an orthogonal grid drawing of size $w'_\phi\cdot h'_\phi$ if and only if $\phi$ is satisfiable.

 We start with the clause gadgets.
 Observe that the chamber consists of two large faces of size $O(m)$: above the pathway and below the pathway.
-To avoid these large faces, we seek to connected the pathway to the boundary of each of the variable-clause rectangles; once at the top and once at the bottom; see \cref{fig:app-faces-clause}.
+To avoid these large faces, we seek to connect the pathway to the boundary of each of the variable-clause rectangles; once at the top and once at the bottom; see \cref{fig:app-faces-clause}.
 To achieve this, we first increase the width of all variable-clause rectangles by~2 and their height by~4.
 The height of the connection between the rectangles is increased to~4.
 In each variable-clause rectangle, the height of the top blocking rectangle is increased by~3, thus increasing the height of the opening between/below them to~3.
 The larger openings are required for the connections from the pathway to the boundary of the variable-clause rectangles.
 We have to make sure that the $\mathsf{A}$-shapes of the pathway still have to reside completely inside one half of a variable-clause rectangle.
 To achieve this, we also increase the necessary heights of the $\mathsf{A}$-shapes by adding to more vertices to the vertical segments of their top square.
 Now, the top part of each $\mathsf{A}$-shape is a rectangle of height at least~3, so it does not fit into any of the openings with size~3 or~4 without overlaps.
 We also add a vertex to the first and last vertical segment of the $\mathsf{A}$-shape that we will use to connect to the variable-clause rectangles later.